-The NICU environment acts as an inhibitory factor in the neurodevelopment of preterm neonates.36 The limited space in which a preterm neonate stays, combined with body bv various immobilization life-support medical devices, leads to atypical postural and movement patterns that significantly differ from the stimuli provided by contact with amniotic fluid in the intrauterine environment.
+The NICU environment acts as an inhibitory factor in the neurodevelopment of preterm neonates.
+The limited space in which a preterm neonate stays, combined with body immobilization bv various life-support medical devices, leads to atypical postural and movement patterns that significantly differ from the stimuli provided by contact with amniotic fluid in the intrauterine environment.
 These atypical postural and movement patterns burden the physical development of the preterm neonate, affecting its feeding, sleep, and activity cycles.
-Based on the neurodevelopmental approach, Karl and Berta Bobath developed the method of Neurodevelopmental Treatment (N.D.T).37 N.D.T. is defined as the intervention method used in neurological rehabilitation to allow beneficiaries with atypical central nervous system behaviors to adopt expected postural and movement patterns to promote

-Τόμος 24, Τεύχος 3 (Ιούλιος - Σεπτέμβριος 2025)development.38ThroughN.D.T.,varioussensory stimuli are promoted to all sensorysystems to improve the beneficiary's health.N.D.T. is safely applied to preterm neonates intheNICUenvironmentbyspecializedoccupationaltherapistsandphysical
+Based on the neurodevelopmental approach, Karl and Berta Bobath developed the method of Neurodevelopmental Treatment (N.D.T).37 N.D.T. is defined as the intervention method used in neurological rehabilitation to allow beneficiaries with atypical central nervous system behaviors to adopt expected postural promote and movement patterns to development.38 Through N.D.T. various sensory stimuli are promoted to all sensory systems to improve the beneficiary's health.
+N.D.T. is safely applied to preterm neonates in the NICU environment by specialized occupational therapists and physical therapists.

 In the NICU, specialized therapists focus on improving the posture of preterm neonates, which is essential for digestion, feeding, and breathing functions.
-They also work to maintain the range of motion, improving head and positioning movement control. contributing to the feeding process. environmental adaptation, and the behavioral stability of the neonate.41
+They also work to maintain the range of motion, improving head and movement positioning control, contributing the feeding to process, environmental adaptation, and the behavioral stability of the neonate.41

-N.D.T. programs in the NICU aim to counteract the atypical postures and movement patterns exhibited by preterm neonates during hospitalization.
+N.D.T. programs in the NICU aim to counteract the atypical postures and movement patterns exhibited bv preterm neonates during hospitalization.
 To promote comfort and support the respiratory and musculoskeletal systems of preterm neonates, exposure to prenatal flexion positions is attempted, such as proper head and neck alignment after relaxing the neck extensor muscles, slight chin flexion, anterior shoulder blade traction, centering of the hands and arms, posterior pelvic tilt, and flexion of the trunk and legs.
-This experience with normal flexion positions is expected to improve the psychological stability of the preterm neonate and form the basis for maintaining muscle length, promoting correct joint alignment, and gradually developing anti-gravity positions.
+This experience with normal flexion positions is expected to improve the psychological stability of the preterm neonate and form the basis for maintaining muscle length. promoting correct joint alignment, and gradually developing anti-gravity positions.
 Frequent changes from supine to prone and lateral positions with slow and smooth movements are also recommended.
-Additionally, positioning the upper and lower limbs of preterm neonates so they touch their own body is suggested.42
+Additionally, positioning the upper and lower limbs of preterm neonates so they touch their own body is suggested.